tinohager/test-automatic-release1/README.md

 # test-automatic-release1
-With this GitHub Action -> https://github.com/cycjimmy/semantic-release-action
+- With this GitHub Action -> https://github.com/cycjimmy/semantic-release-action
+- The Action use this package -> https://github.com/semantic-release/semantic-release

 ### Increase PATCH X.X.1